Shallow 4.6-magnitude Earthquake Rocks Kabul: USGS - UrduPoint

 Shallow 4.6-magnitude Earthquake Rocks Kabul: USGS

-Kabul, July 6 (UrduPoint / Pakistan Point News - 6th Jul, 2020 ) :A shallow magnitude-4.6 earthquake rocked Kabul on Monday, the US Geological Survey said, sending crowds into the streets of the Afghan capital.
+Kabul, July 6 (UrduPoint / Pakistan Point News - 7th Jul, 2020 ) :A shallow 4.6-magnitude earthquake rocked Kabul on Monday, the US Geological Survey said, sending crowds into the streets of the Afghan capital.

 The USGS assessed the quake's depth at 7.5 kilometres, making it a shallow temblor, and put its epicentre in Paghman district of Kabul province, less than 30 kilometres (18 miles) from the capital.